 “In mediation, settlements benefit from cooperation.
 When one party cooperates, and the other does not, the cooperator typically fares worse in the dispute—and women, generally, prefer to cooperate because they value and pursue relational goals when negotiating,” Judge Berger said.

-The Women’s Initiative Committee’s Advanced Gender, Diversity & Mediation CLE was the first official event that Ms. Gertler and Judge McGrath participated in as ADR Systems neutrals.
+The Women’s Initiative Committee’s Advanced Gender, Diversity & Mediation CLE was the first official event that Judge McGrath participated in as an ADR Systems neutral.

 ADR Systems launched the Women’s Initiative Committee in 2018.
 “Regardless of background or practice, women can learn from and assist each other to achieve their goals.
 ADR Systems wants to support that initiative and help foster these instrumental relationships among women,” said Meghann Smith, Esq., director of the Commercial and Family Law Division at ADR Systems.